dorna-robotics/education/camera_calibration/README.md

 | Dorna ArUco | <img src="image_link.jpeg" alt="Dorna ArUco" width="100"/> |

 ## **Assembly instructions**
+1. Start by completing [these instructions](https://github.com/dorna-robotics/education/blob/main/camera_calibration/Assets/README.md) to print and assemble the ArUco.
+2. Next, mount the Aruco at holes ``xx`` and ``xx``.

 ## **Code**
 To run the code, use the [.ipynb file](https://github.com/dorna-robotics/education/blob/main/camera_calibration/camera_calibration.ipynb) in this folder.
 This section explains how the code works: